the best of Doñana

-Doñana is considered Europe’s biggest nature reserve.
-It was also declared a World Heritage Site by UNESCO.
-To see the greatest diversity of birds and habitats that Doñana offers, this route is the best for you.
+Doñana is considered Europe’s biggest nature reserve and it was also declared a World Heritage Site by UNESCO.

 Eurasian Griffon Vulture

 Southern Grey Shrike

 Lesser Short-toed Lark